PaviorSoftware/IEEEMadC2018DisasterNotifier/README.md

 # Known bugs
 * Android Sometimes not Detect the user's location
+# Known typos
+* Login page have 'eMail' field.
+The right label is 'Username'.
 # Promo Video
 [Here](https://youtu.be/DosH1XPek7w)
 # Table required by IEEEMadC 2018